john-cd/rust_howto/bk/src/index.md

 The [contributing][p~contributing] section details how to contribute to the book itself.

-If you are simply looking for the solution to a given task, the easiest ways to find a specific recipe are to
+If you are simply looking for the solution to a given task, the easiest ways to find a specific recipe are to:

 - use the search button (in the top toolbar),
 - scan the left-side bar for categories you are interested in,